GovTechSG/singpass-myinfo-oidc-helper/README.md

 ### MyInfoHelper

-Helper to get a MyInfo person
+Helper to get a V3 MyInfo person.
+Because our project only requires the person basic object, we have only written `getPersonBasic` method.
+Contributions for `getPerson` are welcomed.

 `import { MyInfo } from "singpass-myinfo-oidc-helper"`